Capital City Day (Kazakhstan)

+Background

 On 6 July 1994, the Supreme Council of Kazakhstan adopted a resolution to transfer the capital of Kazakhstan from Almaty to Akmola.
 On 6 May 1998, Akmola was renamed to Astana and gained status as the capital city.
 On 18 July 2008, the government approved a bill making Capital Day a state holiday.

 Celebrations

 On Capital City Day in 2005, Jastar Park on Dóńgelek Square was unveiled.